apify/rag-web-browser/README.md

 [![RAG Web Browser](https://apify.com/actor-badge?actor=apify/rag-web-browser)](https://apify.com/apify/rag-web-browser)

-This Actor provides web browsing functionality for AI and LLM applications, similar to the [web browsing](https://openai.com/index/introducing-chatgpt-search/) feature in ChatGPT.
+This Actor provides web browsing functionality for AI agents and LLM applications, similar to the [web browsing](https://openai.com/index/introducing-chatgpt-search/) feature in ChatGPT.
 It accepts a search phrase or a URL, queries Google Search, then crawls web pages from the top search results, cleans the HTML, converts it to text or Markdown, and returns it back for processing by the LLM application.